davidemannone/R-SON/README.md

     without any other path style information.
     Both returns an empty string "" for the top level object or array

+13. All symbols and token used can be changed if necessary by setting property values.

 12. Qunit Test code is provided.
 Consult the .Test. files to see extended use examples.